-Our results of operations are materially affected by conditions in the mortgage loan and real estate markets, the financial markets and the economy generally, including inflation fluctuations, interest rates, consumer confidence and demand.
-Continuing concerns about inflation, rising interest rates, energy costs, geopolitical issues (including the potential for increased tensions between the United States and Russia resulting from the war involving Russia and Ukraine, the conflict in Israel and surrounding areas including the actions in the Red Sea region), political gridlock on United States federal budget matters including full or partial government shutdowns, trade wars, pandemic(s) and the availability and cost of credit have and could continue to contribute to increased volatility and diminished expectations for the economy and markets going forward.
-As a result of such macroeconomic conditions, including elevated interest rates, loan origination activity significantly declined in fiscal 2023 and is expected to remain muted through 2024.
-This has resulted in a substantial decrease in our revenues and we incurred a net loss in fiscal 2023.
+Our results of operations are materially affected by conditions in the mortgage loan and real estate markets, the financial markets and the economy generally, including inflation fluctuations, interest rates, consumer confidence, employment, and demand.
+Continuing concerns about inflation, rising interest rates, energy costs, supply chain disruptions, geopolitical issues (including the conflicts involving Russia and Ukraine and in the Middle East), political gridlock on United States federal budget matters including full or partial government shutdowns, trade wars, pandemics, and the availability and cost of credit have and could continue to contribute to increased volatility and diminished expectations for the economy and markets going forward.
+As a result of such macroeconomic conditions (including elevated interest rates, reduced housing affordability and historically low inventory of residential homes for sale) loan origination activity significantly declined in fiscal 2023 and is expected to remain muted through at least 2025.
+This has resulted in a substantial decrease in our revenues and we incurred a net loss in fiscal 2023 and 2024 and we may continue to experiences net losses.

-Our earnings have decreased and may continue to be adversely affected because of elevated interest rates.
+Our earnings have decreased and may continue to be adversely affected because of elevated interest rates and other market factors.